 School-Age Children: Child Restraint Systems

-The law requires children under eight to be secured using an appropriate child restraint system, which includes booster seats for smaller children.
+The law requires children under 8 to be secured in an appropriate child restraint system, including booster seats for smaller children.
 These seats are important for preventing nerve damage that can result from improper seat belt placement.

 Older Children and Adults: Seat Belts